Tanishqrathore/Email_AI_extension/README.md

 # Email_AI_extension
-An extensiont that supercharges your gmail application
+An extension that supercharges your gmail application